davidutibe/global_cybersecurity_threats_analysis/README.md

 3. Are there any seasonal or annual trends in the types of attacks being launched?
 4. How do attack sources differ by country?
 5. Does increased use of AI-based detection correlate with quicker response and containment?
-6. Which defense strategies are underutilized despite showing potential

 ## About the Dataset
 The dataset was downloaded from Kaggle.
 It contains 3000 rows and 10 columns.